Find Affordable College Courses

 5 Yearly Graduations

 Rochester Institute of Technology comes in at #12 on our list of the most popular colleges offering master's degrees in astronomy.
 Each year, around 16,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $50,225 per year, while in-state graduate students, on average, pay $52,092 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to astronomy majors at RIT.
+The average in-state tuition for full-time undergraduates is $55,784 per year, while in-state graduate students, on average, pay $56,884 per year.
+During the most recent year for which we have data, 5 people received their master's degree in astronomy from RIT.

 #15